Herzogenrath: History

 Herzogenrath began in the 11th century as a settlement called Rode near the river Wurm.
 In 1104, Augustinian monks founded an abbey, called Kloosterrade, to the west of this settlement.

 It became 's-Hertogenrode or 's-Hertogenrade (Dutch: the Duke's Rode) after the Duchy of Brabant took control of the region; in French it was called Rolduc (Rode-le-Duc).

 As is the case for many parts of Duchy of Brabant, Herzogenrath changed hands several times in the last few centuries.
 Together with the rest of the Southern Netherlands, it was under Spanish control from 1661, Austrian between 1713 and 1795 and French between 1795 and 1813.
 In 1815, when the Kingdom of the Netherlands was formed under the terms of the Vienna Congress, the border was drawn through the town, the eastern part being Prussian Herzogenrath and the western part Dutch Kerkrade.
 The former abbey is now the Rolduc Congress Center in Kerkrade.

 During World War I, the Germans erected a fortification along the border street for the first time; although it was dismantled at the end of the war, it was reconstructed again at the beginning of World War II.
 Following the end of that war, the border fortifications were reduced at various times, although they were not fully dismantled until the early 1990s preparations for the Schengen Area.

 The two towns now share some of their public services, and promote themselves as a binational "City of Eurode" for economic development purposes.

+Culture

+In addition to Standard German, many inhabitants of Herzogenrath speak the Kerkrade dialect, a Ripuarian variety also spoken on the other side of the border in Kerkrade.